freeman-lab/station/README.md

 ### more

-you can use in a `with` for tight context control e.g. for unit testing or benchmarking
+You can use in a `with` for tight context control e.g. for unit testing or benchmarking
 ```python
 with station.start(spark=True):
   # do spark stuff